jsuarezruiz/ShoppingList/README.md

 # ShoppingList

-Xamarin.Forms goodlooking UI sample using the new SwipeView.
+Xamarin.Forms goodlooking UI sample using the new **Expander Control**.
 Based on [Shopping List design](https://dribbble.com/shots/2340386-Shopping-List) by Hila Peleg.

 The sample is available for two platforms: